 Starting point: Lilly Pilly Gully car park

-Wilsons Promontory has some spectacular locations for sunset, but to try a less popular option, head to the Mt Bishop Trail.
+Wilsons Promontory has some of the best sunset hikes Victoria can claim, but to try a less popular option, head to the Mt Bishop Trail.
 Starting in the Lilly Pilly Gully car park, the 3.5km trail winds its way up the summit, with panoramic views of the Prom’s western coastline waiting for you when you get there.

 Return: Hike out only.